Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Introduction

-\textbf{Contributions. } Our contributions are twofold.
-First, we provide formal barriers about the difficulty of the iterative elimination of all dominated strategies under noisy bandit feedback.
-To do so, we identify an interesting benchmark class of dominance solvable game instances, coined \emph{\game{}} (DIR), and show that a broad class of no-regret online learning algorithms, i.e., Dual Averaging \cite{nesterov2009primal, xiao2010dual}, has to use exponentially many rounds to eliminate all dominated actions with non-increasing learning rates.
-Moreover, we prove that the algorithms with the stronger no \emph{swap} regret suffers similar exponential inefficiency.
+\paragraph{Contributions} At the conceptual level, our key contribution is to identify the solution concept of \emph{rationalizability} as a fundamental multi-agent learning objective.
+On the one hand, it is the best possible outcome under the uncertainty of others' strategy profile in uncoupled multi-agent learning problems; on the other hand, reaching rationalizability has important economic implications in various classes of games.
+Our technical contributions are twofold.
+First, we provide formal barriers of reaching \emph{rationalizability} under noisy bandit feedback.
+To do so, we identify an interesting benchmark class of dominance solvable game instances, coined \emph{\game{}} (DIR), and show that a broad class of no-regret online learning algorithms, including the Dual Averaging algorithm~\cite{nesterov2009primal, xiao2010dual}, has to run exponentially many rounds to eliminate all dominated actions with non-increasing learning rates.
+Moreover, we prove that the algorithms with the stronger no \emph{swap} regret suffers similar exponentially slow convergence.
 Second, we propose a new variant of the Exp3 algorithm with a carefully designed diminishing history mechanism to overcome the barriers in such learning tasks and prove its efficiency of eliminating all dominated actions within polynomially many rounds in the sense of last-iterate convergence.
 Our experiments demonstrate the effectiveness of our algorithm not only in the synthetic DIR games but also in other real-world games.